Skip to content

 A wizard will guide you through the installation process.
 You will be asked for the following information:

-- ZeroSSL: It will automatically generate a certificate for your domain using ZeroSSL.
+• ZeroSSL: It will automatically generate a certificate for your domain using ZeroSSL.
 An API Key is required and will be asked later in the wizard.
+Note: This option is only available when providing an FQDN (Fully Qualified Domain Name).

-- Own Certificate: It will ask you for the certificate and key files.
+• Own Certificate: It will ask you for the certificate and key files.
 Just copy and paste the content of the files when the wizard asks for them.
+Note: This option is only available when providing an FQDN (Fully Qualified Domain Name).

-- (Optional) Turn domain name: The domain name for your TURN server with TLS.
-It must be an FQDN pointing to the machine where you are deploying OpenVidu and must be different from the OpenVidu domain name.
-Recommended if users who are going to connect to your OpenVidu deployment are behind restrictive firewalls.
+• (Optional) Turn domain name: The domain name for your TURN server with TLS.
+If no main domain is provided and this is also left empty, an autogenerated domain using sslip.io will be used.
+This is recommended if users who are going to connect to your OpenVidu deployment are behind restrictive firewalls.

 The rest of the parameters are secrets, usernames, and passwords.
 If empty, the wizard will generate random values for them.